 We recommend that you submit the documents for enrollment as soon as possible after receiving admission.
 If individual documents are not available by then, you can submit them up to 5 weeks after the start of the lecture period.
 You will, however, only be enrolled once we have received all documents.

 You can check the status of your application at any time in your TUMonline account.

 Selection takes place through an aptitude assessment procedure.
 Aptitude assessment is a two-part procedure evaluating your ability to successfully manage the particular qualitative requirements of the bachelor’s program.

 In the first stage, your overall secondary school grades, your grades in subject-specific courses, and any relevant practical experience or additional qualifications will be evaluated using a point system.
-Depending on the amount of points accumulated, applicants are either immediately admitted or invited to an admissions interview.
+Depending on the amount of points accumulated, applicants are either immediately admitted, rejected or invited to an admissions interview.

 The online application process takes place through our application portal TUMonline.

 This degree program does not encompass a compulsory internship nor is an internship a requirement for admission.
 However, dependant on study progress, we recommend to gain practical experience outside university.

 What are my options after earning this degree?

 After successful completion of a bachelor’s degree program, you are able to enter a profession.
 The team at Alumni & Career can assist you with questions regarding professional orientation, job search and job application.